keith-packard/gcode-text/README.md

-# Stroke Text
+# Gcode-text
 Copyright © 2023 Keith Packard

-Stroke-text renders text to gcode.
+Gcode-text renders text to gcode.
 The user defines a set of rectangular regions, either on the command line or as a gcode template file.
 Each rectangle is then filled with text, either read from files or provided as command line arguments.